Naturalclar/vsw/README.md

 All themes now include terminal color customizations that match or complement the theme's color scheme.
 When you set a theme, the terminal background and foreground colors will automatically be updated to provide a consistent experience across your entire VSCode environment.

+#### Input Background Colors

+All themes now include input background color customizations that match or complement the theme's color scheme.
+When you set a theme, the input field background color will automatically be updated to provide a consistent experience across your entire VSCode environment, ensuring that input fields blend seamlessly with the rest of the interface.
+This includes the Copilot chat input background, providing a cohesive look throughout your coding environment.

 ### Pastel Themes

 Soft, muted color themes with a gentle aesthetic.
 Use the `pastel` command to access these themes.